Anton Dolin (film critic): Public activity

-Dolin claims to be 'a follower of democracy and liberalism'.
-He supports Russian opposition leader Alexei Navalny despite the fact that there was a collision between them over the dual citizenship of Kremlin-linked journalist Sergey Brilyov.
+In the political sphere, Dolin is, in his own words, 'a supporter of liberalism and democracy'.
+He has supported opposition politician Alexei Navalny, is an admirer of many of his investigations, and has attended rallies for his release.
+However, the acrimonious polemic between Dolin and Navalny over the dual citizenship of journalist Sergei Brilev was widely publicised.

 In 2013, Dolin opposed the Russian gay propaganda law and expressed support to the Russian LGBT community.
 In 2014, he supported Euromaidan and criticized the Russian government for interfering in the internal affairs of Ukraine.
 In September 2020, Dolin supported the Belarusian protests.
 On 7 March 2022, after protesting the Russian invasion of Ukraine, Dolin fled to Riga in Latvia following death threats by Russian ultranationalists.
+In October 2022, he was declared a foreign agent.

 In 2020, he supported Lubov Arcus during a public scandal in social media that led to her resignation from Seans magazine.

 He is a member of the public council of the Russian Jewish Congress.

 Artistic preferences

 Dolin chose following movies for the Sight & Sound's 2012 survey on the greatest films in history: